RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 3. **Model Improvements**:
    - Develop a cryptocurrency-specific model architecture which captures the inter-cluster differences between representative coins.
-   - Investigate deep learning approaches i.e LSTM, that may better capture long-range dependencies in price data.
+   - Investigate deep learning approaches i.e LSTM, that may better capture long-range dependencies in price data (Sezer, Gudelek and Ozbayoglu 2020).
    - Implement ensemble methods that combine multiple model types or configurations to increase robustness.

 4. **Enhanced features**: